Forest Mushroom Production On Ready-to-Fruit Blocks

 Mushroom's were cultivated on 3 different farms during the 2024 growing season.
 Two rounds of blocks were purchased for each farm and grown out on the farm.
 One farm decided to do a 3rd trial to continue offering mushrooms in their farm store.
 This farm will continue producing mushrooms on their farm during the 2025 season.

-Different areas were prepared unique to each farm for the production of the mushrooms.
-Natural roots fruited under a stand of pine trees on top of an old shiitake soaking tub.
+Different areas were prepared in a manner unique to each farm for the production of the mushrooms.
+Natural Roots fruited under a stand of pine trees on top of an old shiitake soaking tub.
 The blocks were placed on the upside down metal stock tank and a hose was used to spray the blocks down daily if extra humidity was needed.
 Beech Hill Farm placed pallets on the ground in a high traffic area, put low tunnel hoops over the pallets and covered with 2 layers of shade cloth.
 A hose was used to spray the blocks down daily as needed.
 At Up Top Acres originally a fully shaded area was chosen to place the blocks on the side of a raised bed.
 The high amount of wind on top of a building in Washington DC dried the blocks out preventing fruiting.
 A wire rack was placed in the shaded area with plastic around it to keep the humidity in.
-Misting units were in place on top of each shelf and used to increase humidity in the inclosure.
+Misting units were in place on top of each shelf and used to increase humidity in the enclosure.

 Research results and discussion: